lichao0817/everspring-practicum/README.md

 ## Assumptions
 1. Different users with same names should be allowed to register.
 2. Each class only has one section.
 3. To make the url thorter, assume that this is the only version of the API.
+So no version number is needed in the API url.

 ## API Services
 ### 1. Users